Coalescent point process of branching trees in varying environment: Main results

-We now continue introducing the elements for recovering the genealogy.
-For $n\in\mathbb{N}$, let $\mathfrak{a}_i(n)$ be the index of the ancestor of individual $i$ in generation $-n$.
+We now proceed, following the approach and notation outlined in \cite{amaurylea2013}, by introducing the elements necessary for recovering the genealogy.
+For each $n \in \mathbb{N}$, let $\mathfrak{a}_i(n)$ denote the index of the ancestor of individual $i$ in generation $-n$.
 The coalescent time $C_{i,j}$ of individuals $i$ and $j$ is denoted by